GranuFlo and Dialysis

-The FDA recalled GranuFlo (a dialysis product) in March 2012, warning that the treatment was linked to a 6 times increased risk of heart attack.
+The FDA recalled the dialysis product GranuFlo in March 2012, warning that the treatment was linked to a 6 times increased risk of heart attack.

 What is GranuFlo?

-GranuFlo (and similar product NaturaLyte) is a dialysis treatment used in clinics across the United States.
-It is manufactured by Fresenius Medical Care.
-According to an internal memo that was first circulated within Fresenius on November 4, 2011, patients who undergo GranuFlo treatment are 6 to 8 times more likely to suffer heart attack or sudden cardiac death.
-Patients may suffer heart attack from the moment they are hooked up to the dialysis machine and up to 48 hours after undergoing treatment.
+GranuFlo and similar product NaturaLyte is a dialysis treatment used in clinics across the U.S. GranuFlo is manufactured by Fresenius Medical Care.
+According to an internal memo that was circulated within Fresenius on Nov.
+4, 2011, patients who undergo GranuFlo treatment are 6 to 8 times more likely to suffer heart attack or sudden cardiac death.
+Patients may suffer heart attack from the moment they are hooked up to the dialysis machine to as much as 48 hours after undergoing treatment.

 Instead of warning the FDA and the public of these GranuFlo complications, Fresenius kept the information a secret.
 In fact, the FDA only found out when the internal document was anonymously leaked to the agency, according to an article in The New York Times.